ankitpokhrel/Dynamic-Featured-Image/README.md

 _Dynamically adds multiple featured image (post thumbnail) functionality to posts, pages and custom post types._

+> _For documentation of current version, view the [Wiki](https://github.com/ankitpokhrel/Dynamic-Featured-Image/wiki).

 ### Overview
 Dynamic Featured Image enables the option to have MULTIPLE featured images within a post or page.
 This is especially helpful when you use other plugins, post thumbnails or sliders that use featured images.